hughjiang9827/tlverse-handbook/crc_review.md

           - Fitting `tmle3` with Multiple Parameters
           - Exercises
           - Summary

     - Optimal Individualized Treatments Regimes

           - Learning Objectives
           - Introduction to Optimal Individualized Interventions
           - Data Structure and Notation
           - Defining the Causal Effect of an Optimal Individualized Intervention
-          - Interpreting the Causal Effect of an Optimal Individualized Intervention
+          - Interpreting the Causal Effect of Optimal Individualized Interventions
           - Evaluating the Causal Effect of an OIT with Binary Treatment
           - Evaluating the Causal Effect of an Optimal ITR with Categorical Treatment